 Salary After Attending: $52,900

 Students wanting to mix small-town living and big-city adventures will find a perfect combination of cultures at the University of Rhode Island.
 The main 1,200-acre campus known as Kingston Campus is located only 30 miles away from Providence and a short drive to Newport, Boston, and New York City.
-Divided along the region of the coastal state, the school’s remaining campuses includes a multidisciplinary campus and a nursing education center in downtown Providence and a top-of-the-line graduate school of oceanography overlooking Narragansett Bay.
+The other campuses spread out along the region of the coastal state.
+These include a multidisciplinary campus, a nursing education center in downtown Providence, and a top-of-the-line graduate school of oceanography overlooking Narragansett Bay.
 Across the University of Rhode Island’s sprawling locations, their degree program offers 80 undergraduate majors with 100 minors.
 Master’s programs include the School of Education, the College of Business Administration and College of Engineering.
 With almost 100 campus organizations and 20 fraternities and sororities, there is no shortage of opportunities for students to network and make the most out of college with their peers.